 We support autonomy: most channels were simply created by someone who decided it was a good idea.
 We frown on doing things to people without their consent.

 Since people use Slack from work, we try to make it possible to participate while in the workplace (or elsewhere in life) where adult images in particular and themes in general are able to be opted out of.
+There are channels geared for more flirty and explicit content, and even more explicit in private channels, but generally we try to keep explicit content opt-in.
+We want sexually explicit pictures to be posted as URLs, not uploaded as files, as the ‘all files’ tab is visible by people regardless of their channel membership.
+Upsetting images should go further and some effort made to hide them from Slack’s automatic link expansion.

 It is common to join many channels, and conversations can span multiple channels.
 Our community is pretty cohesive, and we find the same people in many channels.
 This is different in IRC, where each channel forms its own community, ours are much more expansive.
 This changes how conversation flows, and is worth being aware of.